What's Happening in our search for a new pastor?

 Welcoming Rev. Nancy Asbury as Transitional Pastor

 The session is grateful to announce Reverend Nancy Asbury began as our transitional pastor on September 1.
-Her first Sunday in worship will be September 17.
-After worship that day, everyone is invited to join us in Fellowship Hall to meet and talk with Rev. Asbury.
+Her first Sunday in worship was September 17.
+After worship that day, everyone was invited to join us in Fellowship Hall to meet and talk with Rev. Asbury.
 As a brief introduction, Rev. Asbury holds a B.S. degree in mathematics from Grove City College and is a Master of Divinity graduate of Drew University Theological School.
 She began her career in the corporate world of computer programming, technical education, and website and software development.
 After earning her MDiv, Rev. Asbury has served in a variety of roles, including Director of Ministries to Families with Children; On-Call Hospital Chaplain; Solo Pastor; Head of Staff/Development Minister; Executive Director of Raritan Valley Habitat for Humanity; and most recently the interim pastor of a NJ Presbyterian church.
 She brings with her the skills needed to lead our congregation in worship, continue our progress on Project Butterfly mission goals, and maintain a balanced budget.
 Rev. Asbury lives in Milford, NJ, with her husband.

 We extend our heartfelt thanks to the transitional pastor search team of Mindy D'Amico, Steve Lederach, and David Shearer for their faithful service on behalf of the church.
 Let us look forward to the work God has set before us, trusting in the promise of Jesus Christ and strengthened by the power of the Holy Spirit.